vivid-inc/ash-ra-template/lein-art/README.md

 ### Custom bindings, delimiters, dependencies, and project code
-NOTE: THIS EXAMPLE IS INCOMPLETE.
+NOTE: THIS deps.edn EXAMPLE IS INCOMPLETE.
-At the time of this writing, the authors don't know how to specify a Clojure var from within `project.clj` that is defined within `src/`.
+The authors so far don't know how to specify/notate within `project.clj` a Clojure Var that is defined in the project sources.
 For the sake of completeness, its value is copy & pasted into the example below in place of the var.
 ```clojure
 ; Render all .art template files in the content/ directory to out/cdn/